 Loitering to "That's What You Get"

 Remember when a Saturday afternoon used to involve little more than loitering outside a prominent high street shop, playing with your fringe and sneering at adults?
 That's the entirety of the "That What You Get" video.
 It's literally just a bunch of people stood around awkwardly for an entire day, poking their Nokias and sending 'XD' faces to each other, and yet I still want to be in their gang.
+We could spend all day sashaying around to this sassy slice of pop-punk perfection, fist-pumping "woah-ohs" and all.
 TOM CONNICK

 The "Hallelujah" Better Than Jeff Buckley's, Don't @ Me